Tips

 Audit your help center like Google and customers do

-Before you touch titles, keywords, or optimizations, do one thing: see what Google can actually crawl and what customers can actually find.
-A help center audit is not a writing contest.
-It’s a visibility check, with a short, brutal output: a fix list you can ship this week.
+Before touching titles, keywords, or rewrites, check what Google can actually crawl and what customers can actually find.
+A help center audit is not a writing exercise.
+It is a visibility check that should end with a clear fix list.

 Help center SEO audit signals to watch: not indexed pages, impressions with low clicks, zero result searches, repeated searches, duplicate URLs, and thin content.

-Google’s crawler wants stable pages and clean signals.
-A customer wants the fastest path from problem to fix.
-When you audit with both in mind, the priorities stop being subjective, and your work stops being random.
+Google wants stable, understandable pages.
+Customers want the fastest path from problem to answer.
+If you audit with both in mind, priorities become much clearer and your SEO work becomes more useful.

 Indexing reality check: what is crawlable, indexable, and accidentally blocked

-Start with the unglamorous stuff, because it decides whether anything ranks.
+Start with the technical basics because they decide whether anything can rank.

 • noindex on article pages